-This year the Conference hosted a number of 800 attendees and raised a net revenue of $570,000 for Catholic elementary tuition assistance.
+This year the Conference hosted a number of 800 attendees.
 On the day of the event alone, our Sponsor Our Student program raised a record-breaking $165,000!
 With heartfelt thanks for the generosity of our sponsors and donors, the net proceeds will provide Catholic elementary school tuition assistance to more than 380 young children from financially challenged families.

 The Conference on Business & Ethics has become the premier event in Orange County, where a faith-based community of influential business, religious, academic, and philanthropic leaders can gather, knowing that they share a common commitment to ethical best practices in their daily lives.
 While the Conference provides a valuable annual forum for business leaders in Orange County, its loftier purpose is to raise funds to provide financial aid for students in the Diocese of Orange who desire but otherwise could not afford high quality Catholic education.